aliadnaan/psu-breakout/README.md

 # psu-breakout
-Breakout board for Server PSUs.
-Outputs will be XT60 and banana plugs to start with
+Breakout board for Server PSUs

 ### rev1:
 simple breakout with XT60 connectors and banana plugs. no major safety nets